 - It is never okay to post private data online.

 - If you have anonymized or simulated your data but you are still discussing variables that might lead someone to think the data is protected, please explicitly call out your anonymization.

 - For example "These data mask all identifiers" or "All patient data has been simulated"

 - Simply masking identifiers over real data is not permitted by most privacy policies.
 You may need to simulate new, arbitrary data on a similar data schema.

 - If you suspect data in a thread may include protected private data, please flag it, and add a custom message with your concern.

 Motivation for guideline:

 - This guideline hopes to offer people better control over their personal information.
 PII only appears in one place, which can change or be deleted.
-Should someone wish to leave community.rstudio.com and remove their account, the default method is to anonymize the user and all posts.
-If one posted PII in a reply, they still have a link between who they are IRL and this anonymous user.
+Should someone wish to leave community.rstudio.com and remove their account, the default process is to anonymize the user and all their posts.
+If the user previously posted PII in a reply, there would still be a link between their identity and this anonymous user.
 (Users are free to delete posts, but they must do so manually.)

-- This guideline hopes to protect users and people in protected datasets.
+- This guideline hopes to protect people whose information is included in protected data sets, and the users who are working with those protected datasets.